-Do you ever get super awesome ideas that pumps you up?
+Do you ever get super awesome ideas that pump you up?
 Maybe you want to write a book, run a marathon, or start a business.
 You are all pumped about it and ready to dig in and then the second thoughts creep in.
 You know that voice that tells you that can’t do x, y, or z?
 That little inner voice can put an end to your dreams if you let it.
 But you don’t have to listen to it.
-That voice inside isn’t you and it doesn’t have to control you.

 I know from personal experience that it can be hard to tune out that voice, especially when you have been listening to it for so long.
 So how do we quiet the voice and quit the negative self talk?